-A true emergency kit should go in the back of the trunk, including items such as band-aids, Neosporin, and other trauma or survival aids.
-DIY car kits have non-emergency items ---but used for your own personal "emergencies," such as spilling ketchup on your shirt or a sudden headache when driving on the road.
+A true Emergency Kit should go in the back of the trunk, including items such as band-aids, Neosporin, and other trauma or survival aids.
+On the contrary, DIY Car Kits have non-emergency items ---but used for your own personal "emergencies," such as spilling ketchup on your shirt or a sudden headache when on the go.

 - Altoids (or other mint that will not be affected by temperature)

 - Gum is usually not a good "Car Kit" item because it will either lose elasticity (meaning it will dissolve quickly) after being in a hot car, or it will be hard as a rock if left in a freezing cold car.